 Asymmetric top molecules: The most complicated molecules in aspects of rotational spectroscopy These are unsymmetrical molecules with respect to the following rotational axes; hence the length of all three rotational axes is different and the rotational constants are also different for this kind of molecule.
-Asymmetric top molecules are those which have three axes of rotation of which one is more easily rotated than the other two (see image), such as water (H, O), hydrogen sulfide (H, S) and some large organic molecules.
-Gunned and his colleagues found that in these molecules, the lack of symmetrymakes their microwave spectra more complex and difficult to interpret.
-Asymmetric top microwave spectra consist of a series of rotational transitions which are more complicated than linear, nonlinear or symmetric top molecules.
+Asymmetric top molecules are those which have three axes of rotation of which one is more easily rotated than the other two (see image), such as water (H2O), hydrogen sulfide (H2S) and some large organic molecules.
+Gunned and his colleagues found that in these molecules, the lack of symmetry makes their microwave spectra more complex and difficult to interpret.
+Asymmetric top microwave spectra consist of a series of rotational transitions which are more complicated than linear, non-linear or symmetric top molecules.
 The energy level spectrum for rotations of these molecules is not degenerate, and the transitions between them give rise to uniquely shaped spectra, with lines spread out in frequency and having different intensity and spacing.
-Rotational Components The rotational states of these large molecules cannot be assigned as simply as it is done for diatomic systems, since the symmetry of these types of molecules is broken due to their large intern clear spacing, thus not allowing the assignment of the rotational states with respect to the three axes of rotation.
-In contrast, because asymmetric top molecules do not have any equivalent rotational axes, their spectra often show various features: including possible line splitting and intensityalternation that depends on the detailed molecular structure.
-After all, asymmetric top molecules can give us a lot of information about the molecular structure and molecular rotation dynamics.
-They become especially significant in the investigation of more sophisticated systems, such as bimolecular, large organic molecules, and another substance with complicated molecular configurations.
-Molecular classification into these two Non-

-Rigid Rotor and Rigid Rotor Model
+Non-Rigid Rotor and Rigid Rotor Model